JackL0423/CSCSoftwareDevelopment/docs/METRICS.md

 https://docs.google.com/presentation/d/1v-aC7fV9JYPXmm0UWb9eIlruzgUbsn-iV_jjc4utHhI/edit?slide=id.gc8216bd24_20_0#slide=id.gc8216bd24_20_0

+**Happiness Metric: Net Promoter Score (NPS)**<br><br>

+We will track user responses to the in-app NPS survey using Firebase Analytics events.
+Each submission logs a score from 0–10 under the nps_score event.
+We will use these values to calculate the average NPS and measure how satisfied and inspired users feel when cooking authentic regional meals.
+This metric aligns with the Happiness category of our HEART framework, focused on user delight and confidence.

 Metric 1: How many users complete their first recipe / any given recipe <br>
 We can track this by tracking the first time the user scrolls all the way to the bottom of a recipe's page.
 We could also create a dedicated "Recipe complete" button for users to press when finishing a recipe.